-This trip operates daily (except Saturday) from April to mid-September and booking is not required for the daily Mousa Island Trip.
+This trip operates daily (except Saturday) from April to end-September and booking is not required for the daily Mousa Island Trip.
+Sailings are all dependent on weather, and the season could close early because of weather conditions.

 Please don’t leave your trip to the last day of your visit to Shetland though, as all sailings are weather dependant.
 You can check your sailing is operating two hours before departure by checking the Sailing Information Updates on this website.
 All sailings depart from Sandsayre pier, Sandwick unless otherwise advised.